 In the second part, “Claire”, von Trier turns the tables, examining Claire’s own fraught conflict against the gradual realisation that the end of the world really is nigh.
 It begins with Claire demonstrating superlative strength, supporting Justine, whose own conflict has ultimately proved debilitating to the point of collapse (the scene in the bathroom, where a naked Justine cannot even raise her leg to enter the bath, is heartbreaking; Dunst’s acting here is astonishing).
 Claire has misgivings about Melancholia, but John’s reassurances more-or-less allay her fears, and she comes to enjoy its proximity; regarding it at close quarters through a telescope, she even deems it “friendly”.
 But events soon turn ominous, beginning with the butler failing to show up for work, wanting to be with his family.
 After this, in one of the film’s most pivotal scenes, Justine reasserts to Claire her innate and inscrutable deeper understanding of reality, at first concerning something ostensibly frivolous, knowing how many beans were in a jar during a competition at the wedding, but swiftly moving beyond to facts more dire in their implications: “I know things.
 And when I say we’re alone, we’re alone.
 Life is only on Earth—and not for long”.
 This is the crossing point for the sisters’ opposite trajectories: Claire’s gradual disintegration as her sister’s prescience is proved true; Justine’s restoration as Melancholia draws inexorably closer.
 The connection between Justine and her planet familiar is finally exemplified in another scene where she is naked, only this time finding strength and (for want of a better word) tranquillity by basking in Melancholia’s light.
 Michael deserted in part 1, and John does the same in part two, committing suicide at the prospect of what is coming (both here and in Antichrist, men are shown to be incredibly weak when confronted by extreme stress), leaving the sisters alone with Claire’s son Leo, a rather baffling character who seems somehow immune both to the disturbing undulations of Justine’s mental state as well as to his own imminently approaching doom.
 The film’s conclusion is a mathematical, artistic and narrative certainty: Melancholia’s final course brings it rushing towards Earth, crashing into and subsuming it.
 Twenty seconds of black allow one to reflect that Justine was right, and potentially there is now no life left anywhere in the entirety of creation.

 So what of the music?
-One might imagine a film focussing on such an overwhelming subject would be fitted perfectly with the kind of black soundscape heard to such stunning effect in Antichrist.
+One might imagine a film focusing on such an overwhelming subject would be fitted perfectly with the kind of black soundscape heard to such stunning effect in Antichrist.
 Instead, however, von Trier has turned to Wagner, and music from his opera Tristan and Isolde, drawing chiefly on the Prelude to Act 1 (the dark Prelude to Act 3 is heard during the credits).
 Von Trier establishes the Prelude as a kind of leitmotif for Justine—or, as i read it, as an allusion to both the connection between Justine and the planet Melancholia as well as to the deeper reality they share, which everyone else either ignores or denies.
 For Justine, that reality never goes away, never changes, and von Trier mirrors that by, at each occurence, beginning the Prelude again; heard in this way, it becomes a kind of consolation, or comfort—the repetitious familiarity of depression, after all, despite its obvious difficulties, can also be paradoxically comforting. i was saddened to read Alex Ross’s harsh assessment of Melancholia, which—perhaps forgiveably, given Ross’s love of the composer—both seems to give Wagner too much credence within this new cinematic context and also doesn’t address the more immediate question of why von Trier would do something like that.
 Ross strangely believes von Trier has bought “into a cheap conception of Wagner as a bombastic nihilist”, but i find not a trace of bombast or nihilism in Melancholia.

 Von Trier’s depiction of melancholia is horrifyingly accurate; it is also eloquent and beautiful, but above all it is daring.
 The film dares us to confront the reality to which we give the name ‘melancholia’ or ‘depression’, and challenges us not to simply reject that reality as just another example of ‘distorted thinking’, one with little or no relation to what’s really going on—on the contrary, von Trier dares us to consider the possibility of truth within what appears to be mania, and beyond that, the possibility of something truly visionary.
 For Justine is indeed a visionary, a seer, even a prophet.
 At the start of the film, when Justine first glimpses Melancholia and asks John what star it is, he replies, “I’m amazed you can see that”; far from being some kind of bleak justification of fatalism, Melancholia forces us to consider that maybe melancholiacs, unaffected by life’s empty, trivial superficiality and blind optimism, not only see things we cannot, but see things as they really are.